Top 10 Tips for Efficient Yet Effective Root Cause Analysis

 Efficient and Effective RCA

-So let’s start with the list and then explain each recommendation is more detail:
+So, let’s start with the list and then explain each recommendation in more detail.

 - Be prepared for an investigation BEFORE the incident/accident happens.

 - Assigning enough, but not too many, people to the investigation team.

 - Sufficient training and practice for the investigation facilitators (team leaders) and the investigation teams.